MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/custom-help-toolkit-ConvertHtmlToJson.md

 [!include [banner](../includes/banner.md)]

-The custom help toolkit includes the **ConvertHtmlToJson** tool that you can use to convert HTML files that are generated with the [HTML From Repos Generator tool](custom-help-toolkit-HtmlFromRepoGenerator.md) to JSON files for use with a search indexing service that connects your Help content with the in-product Help pane.
+The custom help toolkit includes the **ConvertHtmlToJson** tool that converts HTML files to JSON files that you add to a search indexing service that connects your Help content with the in-product Help pane.

 ## <a name="json"></a>Use the ConvertHtmlToJson tool to generate JSON files

-[The ConvertHtmlToJson tool](https://github.com/microsoft/dynamics365f-o-custom-help/tree/master/Help%20Pane%20extension) transforms HTML files into JSON files that you can then add to the Azure Search service that will generate context-sensitive links to your Help content.
+[The ConvertHtmlToJson tool](https://github.com/microsoft/dynamics365f-o-custom-help/tree/master/Help%20Pane%20extension) transforms HTML files into JSON files.
+You can then add the JSON files to the Azure Search service that will generate context-sensitive links to your Help content.

-The JSON files include metadata that is used by the indexer to identify which form and which language the target Help page is intended for.
+The JSON files include metadata that is used by the indexer to identify the form and language that the target Help page is intended for.

-When you run the ConvertHtmlToJson tool, you must specify the location of the HTML files with your Help content, and you must specify the destination path.
+When you run the tool, you must specify the location of the HTML files with your Help content and the destination path.
+You can generate the HTML files with the [HTML From Repos Generator tool](custom-help-toolkit-HtmlFromRepoGenerator.md), and then run the **ConvertHtmlToJson.exe** tool.

 Here is the syntax for ConvertHtmlToJson.exe: